“Meet the OZ Webinar Speakers – Chris Milner”

 The relationships Cantor, Silverstein and their affiliates have cultivated with leading regional and national developers, owners, brokers and other commercial real estate market participants will generate a pipeline of attractive qualified opportunity zone investments.

-- What is the single most difficult part of putting of navigating the OZ program?
+- What is the single most difficult part of navigating the OZ program?

 On October 19, 2018, the IRS released its first set of guidance on opportunity zone programs and on April 17, 2019, Treasury released a second set of program guidelines.
 The new regulations clarified many issues for investors, including how a qualified operating business is defined as well as safe harbors for meeting certain statutory requirements designed to protect investors.